digital-antiquity/tdar/web/src/main/webapp/components/selectize/README.md

-If you're looking to get started with minimal fuss, include `standalone/selectize.min.js` (bundles Sifter and Microplugin dependencies – also available un-minified for debugging, just remove the `.min` part) and `css/selectize.default.css`.
+If you're looking to get started with minimal fuss, include `standalone/selectize.min.js` (bundles Sifter and Microplugin dependencies – also available un-minifed for debugging, just remove the `.min` part) and `css/selectize.default.css`.

 Selectize is available at [cdnjs](https://cdnjs.com/libraries/selectize.js).